Do Pre-Trained Language Models Detect and Understand Semantic Underspecification? Ask the DUST!: Interpreting Underspecified and Specified Sentences

 \paragraph{LMs do not have stronger preferences toward specified, rather than underspecified sentences} Our results (\Cref{fig:exp2_violinplot}) indicate that the tested models do not interpret underspecified sentences and their specified counterparts correctly: there is no statistically significant difference between the differences in perplexities assigned to continuations of underspecified sentences, and differences in those assigned to continuations of more specified sentences.
 This suggests that models might incorrectly assign one single interpretation to underspecified sentences, or they might also fail to assign only one interpretation to more specified sentences; a combination of these is also possible.

 \paragraph{The more explicit the prompt, the better the results} Our results (\Cref{fig:exp2_heatmap}) indicate that the type of prompt used heavily influenced the degree to which models preferred the correct, plausible continuation; however, unlike in experiment 1, performance is poor overall.
 In the base case, where no prompts were used, only Llama 2 7B performs significantly above chance.
 With the ``that is'' prompt, model performance improves, though there is no clear trend in which models perform best.
-It is only with the most extensive prompt that we recover both better performance and the trend from experiment 1, where newer models perform better.
+It is only with the most extensive prompt that we recover both better performance and the trend from experiment 1, where newer models perform better, with Mistral once again performing significantly ($p = .002$) better than all other models.

 This trend, where more explicit prompts yield better results, is surprising: prior work \cite{hu-levy-2023-prompting} suggested that metalinguistic prompts might more poorly capture LM capabilities, underestimating them.
 We hypothesize that this could occur because the continuations we crafted are sometimes more like conclusions that follow from the first sentence (as in NLI), and less like genuinely probable continuations.
 We note, however, that other work has observed that both LMs and humans sometimes default to NLI when given sentence pairs without instructions \cite{webson2023are}.